 Safety / Crash Performance

-Even with numerous innovations involving plastic automotive parts and designs in 2020, safety remains the #1 factor in the selection of engine and drivetrain components.
+Even with a number of recent innovations involving automotive plastic components, safety remains the primary factor in the selection of engine and drivetrain components.
 Polymers must be proven highly effective in minimizing vehicle intrusion and crushing as well as passing a wide range of other automotive testing criteria.
 Innovation in plastics is robust to keep pace with rapid advancements in automotive safety.

 Unlike most metals, plastic combines high rigidity with low weight.
 The ongoing development of new polymers used in cars allows OEMs to routinely replace heavy steel with light plastic components that offer high performance, lower specific gravity, and improved fuel efficiency.
 Automotive plastic components also have the potential to improve the performance of onboard crash avoidance and performance systems.

 Weather and Wear Resistance

 Many plastics are able to withstand extreme weather conditions, such as intense sunlight UV rays, rapid temperature swings, and extreme dry and wet conditions — some of which make metal an impractical choice.
-Plastics can also withstand the significant wear presented by tough terrains.
+Most plastic car parts can also endure the significant wear presented by tough terrains.

 Property Retention Over Service Temperature Range

 The right plastics can maintain their integrity over a temperature range of -40° to +200°F without compromise in performance, making them ideal for under-the-hood applications.

-Compared to metal, plastic part pricing is usually much lower because the injection molding process has faster cycle times.
-Also, plastic stock can be colored with color concentrates before molding, which eliminates the costly secondary operation of painting.
-Lastly, for assembly, a single injection-molded part (or one with snap-fit connections) eliminates welded joints and fasteners.
+Compared to metal, automotive plastic component pricing is usually much lower because the injection molding process has faster cycle times.
+Also, color concentrates can be added to plastic stock before molding, which eliminates the costly secondary operation of painting.
+Lastly, for assembly, a single injection-molded part eliminates welded joints and fasteners.

 Compatibility With Mechanical Fasteners